 She also addressed school nutrition, announcing that this year’s budget proposal will provide free school lunches to over 35,000 Kansas students, many of them in rural areas.

-Additionally, Gov. Kelly shared the goal for all Kansas students to have access to apprenticeships, internships, earn industry certifications, and 2- and 4-year degrees to strengthen Kansas’ economy and bolster partnership with the business community.
+Additionally, Gov. Kelly shared the goal for all Kansas students to have access to apprenticeships, internships, earn industry certifications, and two- and four-year degrees to strengthen Kansas’ economy and bolster partnership with the business community.

 Go deeper: